Vivek2k20/College_Website/README.md

 - A College Website.
 - Created as a part of internship with EXPOSYS DATA LABS.

-* Currently deployed on Heroku cloud at : [https://bitcollege.herokuapp.com/](https://bitcollege.herokuapp.com/)
+- Currently deployed on Heroku cloud at : [https://bitcollege.herokuapp.com/](https://bitcollege.herokuapp.com/).Use Laptop/PC for best results.

 ## Current Features: